-Guest Post: A Practical Guide to
+Guest Post: A Practical Guide to Hotel-Booking in Quito

 Quito offers countless attractions of all kinds; hiding between its streets and its people are the wonders that only a city of history and magic can host.
 In addition, its special urban development and unique location in the middle of the Andes make Quito, the only city of its kind: a great metropolis in a reduced and natural space over the Equator line.

 Surrounded by beautiful mountains, Quito is the ideal starting point to discover the fantastic environmental scenery that Ecuador possesses.
 From here, the visitor has the opportunity to choose the destination that he/she likes the most.
-The capital gives the necessary comforts to prepare trips to the most diverse destinations: towards the north and the south are the landscapes of the mountain range, towards the west are the beautiful beaches of the Route of the Sun, and towards the east the tourist can know the immense tropical forest of the Ecuadorian Amazon.
+The capital gives the necessary comforts to prepare trips to the most diverse destinations: towards the north and the south is the landscapes of the mountain range, towards the west are the beautiful beaches of the Route of the Sun, and towards the east, the tourist can know the immense tropical forest of the Ecuadorian Amazon.

 Many accommodation facilities are complemented with restaurants of national and international cuisine, casinos, bars with live music, gyms, swimming pools, massage rooms, aromatherapy, sauna, meeting and event rooms, and business centers.
 Access to these services depends upon the place and price.
 These lodging sites are distributed throughout Quito, most in the northern and central areas.
 Generally, the main hotels and hostels are grouped around an area that goes from 12 de Octubre Avenue to the surroundings of the Bicentennial Park, in the old airport on La Prensa Avenue.